alexiaparadzai/flaskServerFolder/README.md

 # flaskServerFolder
-This was a simple exercise to demonstrate inheritance and object oriented coding in the context of Python,
+This was a simple exercise to demonstrate inheritance and object oriented coding in the context of Python